topshell-language/topshell/README.md

 # TopShell

-*&raquo; A reactive environment that replaces the terminal. &laquo;*
+*A reactive environment that replaces the terminal.*

 * Asynchronous I/O and reactive streaming with live updates
 * Includes SSH, file, process, HTTP, JSON & HTML functionality